• Skip to primary navigation

 I think the book has done very well to illustrate that to hearing people.

-I have talked about how there is a very close link between deafness and mental health in one particular podcast episode because on how loneliness is very common for many d/Deaf and hard of hearing people’s life…myself included.
+I have talked about how there is a very close link between deafness and mental health in one particular podcast episode because on how loneliness is very common for many deaf and hard of hearing people’s life…myself included.

 Both Iris and Blue 55 share a common feeling; they want to feel included and be heard.
 But they don’t feel like they are getting that.
 While there was nothing that Blue 55 can do, there is a bit of a determination from Iris to not allow anything to stop her from what she wants to do.